Leadership

 Dr. Yan Bing Zhang is a Professor and Director of Graduate Studies in the Department of Communication Studies at the University of Kansas.
 Dr. Zhang studies the ways in which cognitive schemas, societal norms and values, and media representations of groups relate to communication processes.
 She also studies the influence that direct, extended, or mediated intergroup and intercultural contact has on interpersonal relationships and intergroup attitudes.
 Her publications have appeared in some U.S. and international journals in communication and social psychology including Journal of Communication, Communication Monographs, New Media & Society, Journal of Broadcasting & Electronic Media, Journal of Cross-Cultural Gerontology, International Journal of Intercultural Relations, and Journal of Language and Social Psychology.
 Dr. Zhang has chaired the Communication and Aging Division of the National Communication Association, and currently serves on the editorial boards of a few communication journals.
 Dr. Zhang has been a member of IALSP for years.

-Rachyl Pines is a behavioral health Research Scientist at Cottage Health Research Institute.
+Rachyl Pines is a Research Scientist and Interim Director in the Office of Patient Experience at Stanford Medicine.
 Rachyl completed a postdoctoral research fellowship with the Terasaki Institute for Biomedical Innovation for the Transplant Education and Resource Center (TREC) specializing in healthcare communication.
 She received both her MA in Communication in 2016, and her PhD in Communication in April 2020, from University of California, Santa Barbara.
 Rachyl has served as the lead on several multi-national research projects, helped hospital and health care systems to improve their provider-patient communication, and implemented organizational change and trainings on communication best practices.
 Her dissertation focused on training healthcare staff to better communicate with aggressive patients to prevent violence and improve patient experience using Communication Accommodation.
-At Cottage Health, Rachyl focuses on research to improve population health and patient-centered care.
+At Stanford, Rachyl focuses on research to improve patient-centered care.

 Regional Representatives